By Mary Zdancewicz • January 1, 2019

 Since our visit, we are expanding our outreach to include other projects that Hope For Korah is involved in, such as family empowerment, income generation, health services, and education.

-We left Korah impacted, inspired, and encouraged.
-Each tour you book through us, allows us to give back and so we hope that you too are impacted, inspired, and encouraged.
+We left Korah inspired and encouraged.
+Each tour you book through us, allows us to give back to this community.
+We hope you too are inspired, and encouraged.

 Do you want to learn more about Hope For Korah?